NFL power rankings: Where 49ers stand after win vs. Patriots

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

-Here's where the 49ers and the rest of the league stand entering the “Monday Night Football” doubleheader:
+Here's where the 49ers and the rest of the league stand entering Week 5:

 32. Tennessee Titans (Last week: 32)